Vinod-Kumar-R/AutomationTesting/README.md

 After completion of all test script execution, then automation result are updated in location :-  <Environmentvarialbe>/Result/dateformatfolder/timeformatfolder/AutomationResult/automation.html

 sample testscript can be find in folder "sampleTestScript"

+Run the program from command line

+Step 1:- Goto the folder where source code has been downloaded

+step 2 :- run the command  "mvn compile exec:java"

+To generated the JAVA doc

+Step 1:- Goto the folder where source code has been downloaded

+step 2 :- run the command  "mvn javadoc:javadoc"

+step 3 :- java doc are generated in .../target/apidocs/index.html

 Any help required in setup up framework, can reach out to me :- vinodraju26@gmail.com